HerveAbdi/data4PCCAR/README.md

 ### epVari

 a Varimax rotation on loadings and factor scores.
-Also give the pseudo-eigenvalues and percentage of inertia.
+Also gives the pseudo-eigenvalues and percentage of inertia.

 ### monteCarlo.eigen